 - 1-2 tbsp of milk, depending on your surrounding temperature or preference with regard to runniness of the icing.
 Yes, I just made up that word.
 You might even need more than 2!
 Once again, the world will not end.
 We are all human.
 Follow your heart.

-- In a bowl, whisk together the flour, baking powder, soda, salt, cinnamon and nutmeg.
+- In a medium bowl, briefly whisk together the flour, baking powder, baking soda, salt, cinnamon and nutmeg.

-- In a separate, larger bowl, whisk together both sugars and melted butter, then crack in the egg and pour in the gorgeous vanilla.
+- In a separate, larger bowl, whisk together both sugars and melted butter, then whisk in the egg and vanilla extract.

 - Using a spatula, fold dry into wet ingredients, and you should get a relatively thick, grudgingly mousse-like batter.
 It will be a little hard to drop off the spatula.